Category

 Go to the nearest exit, stairwell, or fire escape

-Always use a stairwell to evacuate from upper floors, never an elevator.
+Always use a stairwell to evacuate from higher floors, never an elevator.
 Elevator shafts can fill with smoke, or the power could fail, trapping you inside and putting you in harm’s way.
 Most stairwell doors are built to keep the fire and smoke out if they are closed and protect you until you can get outside.

-Other Fire Evacuation Considerations
+Other Evacuation Considerations

 Some special situations will vary from business to business, but don’t leave these out of your fire evacuation plan.

-Frequently Asked Questions
+Frequently Asked Questions (FAQs)

 Employees should remain calm and immediately default to the emergency evacuation plan.
 While proceeding to the nearest designated exit, be sure to use evacuation routes and listen to any additional instructions from your fire team.